jeffbonnes/titanium_documentation/source/en/tableviews.md

 Setting the title of a row to this string means that it is unavoidable that the location information must be updated whenever weather conditions change.

-Furthermore, user interaction cannot be developed to utilize the information independently of one another.
+Furthermore, user interaction cannot be developed to utilize separate pieces of information independently of each other.
 For example, you may desire for the table to be filtered by either continent or weather condition when the user touches the respective string.
 This would not be possible with the current configuration.

 The solution is to split your static, dynamic and interactive data into separate views.